cdegroot/palapa/apps/uderzo/README.md

 Note: we're doing nothing yet to make this work on non-linux envs, but also nothing to make that hard.
 Nanovg is portable, and our wrapper executable should be minimal.

+# Protocol

+The pipe protocol has two modes: ASCII and binary.
+In either case, most of the code is generated.
+The ASCII mode is handy for debugging, but binary should be the default.

+To get started, we KISS and just use erlang term format.
+Later on we can have some hand-optimized RPC going on.